and Awards 2014:

 Hadfield sings and plays guitar in his revised version of David Bowie's "Space Oddity"

 aboard the International Space Station.
 This is the first song ever recorded in

 Schedule of Events

-Please stay tuned: This is an early draft of the schedule, which will likely grow as new special guests
+Stay tuned: This is a working draft of the schedule, which will likely grow as new special guests

 confirm and as we add other events of interest to SF scholars and educators.

 Your packet will have all the up-to-date info!

 2:00pm - 4:00pm: "Secrets of Successful Speculative Fiction" discussion with